skroutz/cogy/README.md

 end
 ```

-The hash automatically gets converted to JSON by Cogy.
-The above command would return the following response to Cog:
+The hash is automatically converted to JSON.
+The above command would return
+the following response to Cog:

 ```
 COG_TEMPLATE: foo